Pak-Pek-Pik/Coaxial-Counterflow-Venturi/README.md

 | 3 guide vanes at 120 degrees in the annulus | Break the azimuthal coherence of the Dean vortex cells and keep the return flow axisymmetric |
 | Throat bored at 2.236 mm for a 1 mm needle | Compensates the blockage of the needle so the effective water passage stays at 2 mm |

-Longer discussion, with the boundary layer separation and Dean vortex arguments, is in [docs/design-notes.md](docs/design-notes.md).

 ## Current geometry